fBencef/db-input-n-output-generator/README.md

 * * *
 ### Changelog
 **2019-06-19:**
-- Supports more input types.
+- Supports more input types (radio, checkbox, password).
 - Error message when input type is incorrect or not supported.

 **2019-06-18:**